radiomicsgroup/radiomicsgroup.github.io/content/team/carlos.md

 heroBackground: 'team/team2.jpg'
 ---

 Carlos is a biomedical engineer who joined the Radiomics group in 2022.
-His main focus is on processing and analysis of MRI images to identify new imaging biomarkers of tumoral senescence.
+His main focus is on MRI image processing and analysis to identify new imaging biomarkers of tumoral senescence.
                                                      <br/>